Thrit/study-material/azure/certification/AZ-900 Azure Fundamentals/youtube-dp900-questions.md

     3. Predictive analytics
         - Predict upcoming events and future trends
         - Always relied on statistical algorithms
+        - Answer "What will happen?" question
     4. Prescriptive analytics
         - Provide suggestions and recommendations based on the insights gleaned from predictive analytics and historial trends
-        - Answer the "what will happen?" question while predictive answers how to respond
+        - Answer the "what actions should we take?" question while predictive answers how to respond
     5. Cognitive analytics
         - Related to unstructured data like images, audio files, plain text, social media posts, etc
         - Process large amounts of unstructured data